cdisc-org/COSMoS/README.md

   - Utilities to generate YAML files from the BC Curation Template.xlsx

 - yaml
-  - YAML files generated from the BC Curation Template.xlsx
+  - YAML files generated from the Curation spreadsheets
   - Scripts to validate the YAML files